Palais-Royal: Philippe I, Duke of Orléans

 The court gatherings at the Palais-Royal were famed all around the capital as well as all of France.
 It was at these parties that the crème de la crème of French society came to see and be seen.
-Guests included the main members of the royal family like the Queen Mother, Anne of Austria; the duchesse de Montpensier, the Princes de Condé and de Conti.
+Guests included the main members of the royal family like the Queen Mother, Anne of Austria; Anne, Duchess of Montpensier, the Princes of Condé and of Conti.
 Philippe's favourites were also frequent visitors.

 After Henrietta Anne died in 1670 the Duke took a second wife, the Princess Palatine, who preferred to live in the Château de Saint-Cloud.
-Saint-Cloud thus became the main residence of her eldest son and the heir to the House of Orléans, Philippe Charles d'Orléans known as the duc de Chartres.
+Saint-Cloud thus became the main residence of her eldest son and the heir to the House of Orléans, Philippe Charles d'Orléans known as the Duke of Chartres.

 The Académie Royale de Peinture et de Sculpture occupied the Palais Brion from 1661 to 1691 and shared it with the Académie Royale d'Architecture from 1672.
 The royal collection of antiquities was installed there under the care of the art critic and official court historian André Félibien, who was appointed in 1673.

-About 1674 the Duke of Orléans had André Lenôtre redesign the gardens of the Palais-Royal.
+About 1674 the Duke of Orléans had André Le Nôtre redesign the gardens of the Palais-Royal.

 After the dismissal of Madame de Montespan and the arrival of her successor, Madame de Maintenon, who forbade any lavish entertainment at Versailles, the Palais-Royal was again a social highlight.

-In 1692, on the occasion of the marriage of the duc de Chartres to Françoise Marie de Bourbon, Mademoiselle de Blois, a legitimised daughter of Louis XIV and Madame de Montespan, the King deeded the Palais-Royal to his brother.
+In 1692, on the occasion of the marriage of the duke of Chartres to Françoise Marie de Bourbon, Mademoiselle de Blois, a legitimised daughter of Louis XIV and Madame de Montespan, the King deeded the Palais-Royal to his brother.
 The new couple did not occupy the northeast wing, where Anne of Austria had originally lived, but instead chose to reside in the Palais Brion.
 For the convenience of the bride, new apartments were built and furnished in the wing facing east on the rue de Richelieu.

 It was at this time that Philippe commissioned a Grande Galerie along the rue de Richelieu for his famous Orleans Collection of paintings, which was easily accessible to the public.
 Designed by the architect Jules Hardouin-Mansart, it was constructed around 1698–1700 and painted with Virgilian subjects by Coypel.
 The cost of this reconstruction totaled about 400,000 livres.
 Hardouin-Mansart's assistant, François d'Orbay, prepared a general site plan, showing the Palais-Royal before these alterations were made.